mui/material-ui/docs/pages/blog/2021-q2-update.md

 ### Growth between Q1 2021 and Q2 2021

 - 📦 From 8.6M to 9.1M downloads per month on npm.
+We have 21.03% of market share inside the React ecosystem, up from 6.68%, 5 years ago.
 - ⭐️ From 67.2k to 69.1k stars.
 [Leave us yours 🌟](https://github.com/mui-org/material-ui)!
 - 👨‍👩‍👧‍👦 From 2,141 to 2,223 contributors on GitHub.
 We add on average one new contributor every day.